-- (b) "Ordinary time earnings" means the actual ordinary rate of pay the employee receives for the ordinary hours of work performed and includes supervisory allowances.
-Overtime, holiday penalty rates, laundry, disability allowances, fares and travelling time and other extraneous payments including bonuses and commission are not included in the calculation of ordinary time earnings. - 5.5.4 For the purposes of this Award, an approved fund means - (a) Sunsuper; - (b) Retail Employees Superannuation Trust (REST); - (c) such other scheme or fund as may be agreed upon between an employer and the Union and recorded in an approved Industrial Agreement; - (d) in relation to any particular employer, any other scheme or fund to which that employer was already making superannuation contributions on behalf of the employees as at 20 February 1989 and which is approved under the relevant Commonwealth legislation; - (e) Coles Myer Employees Benefit Fund (CMEBF).
+- (b) "Minimum level of earnings" As from 1 January 2005 no employer shall be required to pay superannuation contributions on behalf of any eligible employee in respect of any month during which the employee's ordinary time earnings, as defined, is less than \$450.00. - (c) "Ordinary time earnings" means the actual ordinary rate of pay the employee receives for the ordinary hours of work performed and includes supervisory allowances.
+Overtime, holiday penalty rates, laundry, disability allowance, fares and travelling time and other extraneous payments including bonuses and commission are not included in the calculation of ordinary time earnings. - (d) An "Approved Occupational Superannuation Scheme or Fund" will be: - (i) Sunsuper; - (ii) Retail Employees Superannuation Trust (REST); - (iii) Such other Scheme or Fund as may be agreed upon between an employer and the Union party to this Award and recorded in an approved Industrial Agreement. - (iv) In relation to any particular employer, any other scheme or fund to which that employer was already making superannuation contributions on behalf of the employees as at 20 February 1989 and which is approved under the Commonwealth legislation for superannuation funds; - (v) Coles Myer Employees Benefit Fund (CMEBF).

-Provided that in the event of any dispute as to whether a Scheme or Fund satisfies the requirements of clause 5.5, the onus of proof shall rest with the employer.
+Provided that in the event of any dispute as to whether a Scheme of Fund satisfies the requirements of clause 5.4.3(d)(iv) above, the onus of proof will rest with the employer.

-5.5.5 Freedom of choice - Except as otherwise provided herein, no employer shall be required to make contributions into more than one fund at any time:
+5.4.4 Freedom of choice - Except as otherwise provided, no employer will be required to make contributions into more than one fund at any time:

-Provided that employees, including those in existing schemes or funds covered by clause 5.5.4(d) shall have the right to choose to have contributions specified in clause 5.5.2 paid into any scheme or fund provided for in clause 5.6.4 as decided by a majority of employees to whom these provisions apply.
+Provided that employees, including those in existing schemes or funds covered by clause 5.4.3(d)(iv) will have the right to choose to have contributions specified in clause 5.4.2 above paid into any scheme or fund provided for in clause 5.4.3(d) as decided by a majority of employees to whom these provisions apply.